Skip to main content

 Where Can I Put My Money?

-What's The Difference Between Saving And Investing?
+What's The Difference Between Saving and Investing?

+Saving is a stage on the way to investing.
 You cannot be an investor without being a saver - but you can be a saver without being an investor.

-When someone talks about savings and saving money, it could be referring to a piggy bank on the mantelpiece or a high interest deposit account.
+When someone talks about savings and saving money, it could be referring to a piggy bank on the mantelpiece or a high-interest deposit account.
 Savings are effectively cash or cash instruments, such as deposit accounts or term bonds.

 Investing is what you can do with the savings you have created - if you are looking to generate a return on your money that is greater than what is already available to you through your savings instruments.